support@meisterdrucke.com · 0043 4257 29415

 Nonclassified artists

 Ur-Engur inspecting the Temple of the Moon-God in the course of construction, illustration from 'Hutchinson's History of the Nations' by Margaret Dovaston.
-Available as an art print on canvas, photo paper, watercolor board, uncoated paper or Japanese paper.
+Available as an art print on canvas, photo paper, watercolor board, natural paper, or Japanese paper.

 worker · dovaston margaret (1884-1954) · illustrator · sumerian king · stepped temple · overseer · overseeing · antiquity · babylonian history · dwelling of the moon god nanna · mesopotamia · architecture · chief architect · pyramid · mesopotamian · building · observing · ruler · sumer · engraving · mzengraving · / Bridgeman Images